 Just as with drunk driving cases, you can seek financial compensation for your injuries when you are in an accident caused by a driver under the influence of drugs.
 After all, the costs of medical care, rehabilitation, counseling, lost wages, etc., can be overwhelming.
 These are some of the medical expenses for which you can seek compensation in an action against a drugged driver:

 Some car accident victims are so seriously injured that they cannot keep their jobs.
 They may need to take a pay cut and take another job that they can still do with their injuries.
 Sometimes the accident victim may be permanently disabled.
-In these cases, a personal injury attorney can help you determine what your lost income is and what you would have earned in the future.
+In these cases, a car accident lawyer can help you determine what your lost income is and what you would have earned in the future.

 If you or a loved one has been injured by a driver impaired by drugs or alcohol, you need to be represented by an experienced Southern California personal injury lawyer.
 Neale & Fhima has years of proven experience in successfully pursuing personal injury claims for those harmed by the negligence of others.
 Contact us today for a complimentary consultation.